saptarshibasu/aws-study/README.md

 * **S3 bucket policy** gives access to OAI and thus preventing users from directly accessing the S3 files bypassing the Cloudfront
 * Cloudfront **accesslogs** can be stored in an S3 bucket
 * To serve the media of a WordPress website from Cloudfront use the Apache .htaccess file to rewrite the URLs
-* Supports SNI (Server Name Indication).
+* Supports **SNI** (Server Name Indication).
 This allows Cloudfront distributions to support multiple TLS certificates
+* The data transfer out of CloudFront is not chargeable
+* **Invalidation requests** to remove something from the cache is chargeable
+* CloudFront supports **Field Level Encryption**, so that the sensitive data can only be decrypted and viewed by certain components or services in the application stack
+* To use **Field Level Ecryption**, the specific fields and encryption public key need to be configured in CloudFront

 ## Snowball